blakete/Resonant-Principles/README.md

 # Resonant Principles

-## Principles 1: Radical Transparency
+This page is the result of following principles #1: radical transparency.

-Exposing my curated principles to the human collective nervous system for us all to use and benefit from. ☀️
+This page exposes my curated principles to the human collective nervous system (internet) for us all to use and benefit from. ☀️

 [resonantprinciples.com](https://resonantprinciples.com)